-These new ‘battleships’ have been one of the biggest assets to the warfare merchandise of all nations.
-Ever since their inception, these ships have made a huge difference in the defence system of several countries.
+These new ‘battleships’ have been one of the most significant assets to the warfare merchandise of all nations.
+Ever since their inception, these ships have made a massive difference in the defence system of several countries.

-Known as floating air bases, these giant aircraft carriers are equipped with a full-length flight deck capable of carrying, arming, deploying, and recovering aircraft.
-Acting as the capital ship of a naval fleet in a waterfront, these vessels can carry numerous aircraft including fighters, strike aircraft and helicopters laden with efficient weapon systems, etc.
+These giant aircraft carriers are known as floating air bases equipped with a full-length flight deck capable of carrying, arming, deploying, and recovering aircraft.
+Acting as the capital ship of a naval fleet on a waterfront, these vessels can carry numerous aircraft, including fighters, strike aircraft and helicopters laden with efficient weapon systems, etc.

 In addition, counties such as Japan (4), France (3), Australia (2), Egypt (2), Brazil (1), South Korea (1), and Thailand (1) operate a total of fourteen small carriers that are capable of only carrying helicopters.

-Here is a list of the top 10 most notable aircraft carriers currently in service around the world.
+Here is a list of the top 10 most notable and largest aircraft carriers worldwide.

-The title of the world’s biggest aircraft carrier belongs to the US Navy’s Gerald R Ford Class battleships.
-The first carrier in this class, USS Gerald R. Ford, was commissioned in May 2017 and the four remaining announced vessels of this class are under construction.
+The world’s biggest aircraft carrier title belongs to the US Navy’s Gerald R Ford Class battleships.
+The first carrier in this class, USS Gerald R. Ford, was commissioned in May 2017, and the four remaining announced vessels of this class are under construction.

-The Gerald R Ford, which is currently active in service, is 337m long with a beam of 748m.
-They feature a full load displacement of 100,000t and its 78m-wide flight deck features an electromagnetic aircraft launch system as well as advanced arresting gear.
-USS Gerald R. Ford is capable of carrying over 75 aircraft and accommodating a total of 4,539 personnel.
+The Gerald R Ford, currently active in service, is 337m long with a beam of 78m.
+The vessels feature a total load displacement of 100,000t, and its 78m flight deck features an electromagnetic aircraft launch system and advanced arresting gear.
+USS Gerald R. Ford can carry over 75 aircraft and accommodate a total of 4,539 personnel.
 It is fueled by two nuclear reactors and has RIM-162 Evolved Sea Sparrow missiles, Airframe Missiles or RAMS and Phalanx close-in weapon system or CIWS.

 2. Nimitz Class, USA

 The US Navy’s ten Nimitz class nuclear-powered aircraft carriers are the second-largest aircraft carriers in the world.
-They are certainly one of the best breeds and flaunt all the features required by such battleships.
-Named after the World War II US Pacific Fleet commander Fleet Admiral Chester W. Nimitz, the lead ship of this class, USS Nimitz, was launched in May 1975 and the tenth and last of the class, USS George H.W.
-Bush was commissioned in January 2009.
+They are certainly one of the best breeds and flaunt all the features such battleships require.
+Named after the World War II US Pacific Fleet commander Fleet Admiral Chester W. Nimitz, the lead ship of this class, USS Nimitz, was launched in May 1975, and the tenth and last of the course, USS George H.W.
+Bush, was commissioned in January 2009.

-With a full load displacement of 97,000t, these 332.8m-long aircraft carriers have a 4.5-acre flight deck capable of carrying over 60 aircraft.
-These ships that can accommodate 3,000 to 3,200 ship’s company, 1,500 air wings, and 500 other crew are powered by two nuclear reactors and can reach a speed of over 30 kt.
+With a total load displacement of 97,000t, these 332.8m-long aircraft carriers have a 4.5-acre flight deck capable of carrying over 60 aircraft.
+These ships can accommodate 3,000 to 3,200 ship company, 1,500 air wings, and 500 other crew are powered by two nuclear reactors and can reach a speed of over 30 kt.

 They were constructed in 1968 and launched in 1972.
 Soon they were re-launched as multirole carriers with a nuclear propulsion system.